Chair and Editor-in-Chief

 Dr Milat is Director of Evidence and Evaluation in the Centre for Epidemiology and Evidence, NSW Ministry of Health and is charged with overseeing the implementation of policies and programs that support the translation of research evidence into population health and health services delivery.
 He has held positions including the Head of the Knowledge Transfer Division at the Sax Institute, Research Manager with the Australian Government Department of Health and regional Director of Health Promotion.

 Associate Editor, Health Promotion and Population Health

 Dr Jo Mitchell is Executive Director, Centre for Population Health at the NSW Ministry of Health.
 The Centre for Population Health leads the development of health promotion policy and strategy at the state level, including in the areas of HIV and STIs, tobacco control, overweight and obesity, viral hepatitis, and the prevention of drug and alcohol related harms.

 Lucie Rychetnik is Adjunct Professor in the School of Medicine Sydney, University of Notre Dame Australia; Honorary Associate Professor in the School of Public Health, University of Sydney; and a chief investigator with The Australian Prevention Partnership Centre.
 She has more than 20 years experience in appraising and translating research evidence for public health policy and practice, and conducting empirical research on the use of evidence in public health, disease prevention and clinical settings.

-Mr Wells is Deputy CEO of the Sax Institute.
+Mr Wells is the former Deputy CEO of the Sax Institute.
 He has deep knowledge of medical workforce issues and has represented Australia internationally on workforce matters.
 He was formerly First Assistant Secretary in the Federal Department of Health and Ageing and Director of the Australian Primary Health Care Research Institute and Menzies Centre for Health Policy, Australian National University.